apache/metron/metron-deployment/amazon-ec2/README.md

 #control_path = %(directory)s/%%h-%%p-%%r
 ```

-Run the deployment script in the "./metron-deployment/amazon-ec2" folder.
+Run the deployment script that is in the "/metron-deployment/amazon-ec2" folder.
 ```
 $ ./run.sh
 ```